-Teenagers often don’t pay much attention to their feet, but they can develop foot and ankle issues that cause significant discomfort and interfere with normal activity.
+Teenagers often don’t pay much attention to their feet, but foot and ankle pain can cause significant discomfort and interfere with normal activity.
 Foot and ankle pain in teens can be frustrating for both teens and parents.
 When should your teen see a podiatrist?
 We asked Dr. Michael Nirenberg, DPM, with the Friendly Foot Care Clinic in Crown Point, Indiana.

 Foot and Ankle Pain in Teens